nicolelaine/nicolesiggins.com/content/misc/making-this-hugo-site/index.md

 {{ partial "picture.html" (dict "img" $feature "alt" $altText "class" $class "lazy" false "webp" $webp) }}
 ````

 You can then play around a bit with the sizes to see what looks best for all the images on the single pages of your site.
+This also makes it so that if an image is less than 1200px wide, it just leaves the image alone (and does not force it to resize to 1200px wide.)

 ## Deployment to Github Pages with a Custom URL